adpon/oc_stereo/README.md

         train.txt
         val.txt
 ```
+* NOTE: check the options in each Python script before running
 * Due to space constraints, a pre-trained model is not attached.
 However, you can try using
 a pretrained model from [PSMNet](https://github.com/JiaRenChang/PSMNet) and place the model in
 `data/pretrained`